neubot/neubot/doc/FAQ.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You might want to install Neubot if you care about network neutrality,
-you wish to support this research effort, and you are willing to donate
+you wish to support this research effort and are willing to donate
-this project a tiny fraction of your network capacity to run periodic
+this project a fraction of your network capacity to run periodic
 transmission tests.
 You will contribute to build a quantitative dataset
 on network neutrality, and the availability of this independent dataset
-will be arguably conducive to a more democratic decisional process about
+will be arguably conducive to a more democratic decisional process
-the Internet, one of the key infrastructures of our societies.
+about the Internet, one of the key infrastructures of our societies.

 Another reason why you might want to install Neubot is that test results
 provide a brief picture of how your Internet connection is working, at